 The Annenberg Community Beach House is a public swimming pool, community center, and gallery located right on the beach at the north end of Santa Monica State Beach.

-The property originally featured a 100-room mansion that William Randolph Hearst built for Marion Davies in the 1920s.
+The property initially featured a 100-room mansion that William Randolph Hearst built for Marion Davies in the 1920s.
 It went through various incarnations as hotel and beach club over the years.
-The mansion itself was torn down in 1956, but the beach club continued operating until the 1994 Northridge Earthquake.
+The villa itself was torn down in 1956, but the beach club continued operating until the 1994 Northridge Earthquake.
 After that, the City drew up new plans but lacked funding to implement them until Wallis Annenberg of the Annenberg Foundation came to the rescue and provided grant funding for the project.

 In 2009, the Annenberg Community Beach House opened with the historic pool and the Marion Davies Guesthouse restored to their former glory and brand new recreation and event spaces.
 There are beach volleyball, tennis, and soccer courts available.
 Some can be reserved for a fee; others are free on a first come basis.

-California Heritage Museum
+Visit the California Heritage Museum